Local Business and Community

 View all resources for this issue

-Whilst our Employment, Skills and Ethics theme looks at issues within your own business and supply chain, our local business and community section looks at how companies in the built environment interact with communities and can be perceived as a good neighbour.
+Whilst the Employment, Skills and Ethics issues area looks at your own business and supply chain, the local business and community section looks at how companies in the built environment interact with communities and can be perceived as a good neighbour.

 Clients and other stakeholders increasingly expect companies in the built environment to engage with the wider marketplace and to give a wide range of relevant companies the opportunity to freely and fairly compete for supply and sub-contracting opportunities.
-To gain innovation, competitive advantage and keener pricing, we should look at potential supply chain partners outside our current networks.
-There could be small and medium enterprises, “local” businesses, social enterprises and organisations majority owned and controlled by people from diverse or under-represented groups (e.g. ethnic minority groups, women) who could make brilliant suppliers – we just haven’t met them, yet.
-Conversely, we could be the beneficiary of other companies undertaking this kind of ‘supplier diversity’ activity, by being given the opportunity to compete for new contracts, ourselves.
+To gain innovation, competitive advantage and keener pricing, we should look at potential supply chain partners outside current networks.
+There could be small and medium enterprises, “local” businesses, social enterprises and organisations majority owned and controlled by people from diverse or under-represented groups (e.g. ethnic minority groups, women) who could make brilliant suppliers – you just haven’t met them, yet.
+Conversely, you could be the beneficiary of other companies undertaking this kind of ‘supplier diversity’ activity, by being given the opportunity to compete for new contracts.

 Many companies working in the built environment engage with voluntary and community organisations.
 This can be through charitable or payroll giving, sponsorship, pro bono or in kind work and enabling employees to spend time volunteering on community or charity projects.